Facelift/Rhytidectomy Surgery Clinic in Toronto

-During cosmetic surgeries, BOTOX is injected into the skin to remove wrinkles and fine lines by temporarily paralyzing facial muscles.
-There are certain risks to be aware of before considering BOTOX treatments.
-Some patients may be allergic to the ingredients in BOTOX or may suffer serious side effects if they have any pre-existing muscle or nerve conditions.
+During cosmetic surgeries, fillers are injected into the skin to remove wrinkles and fine lines by temporarily paralyzing facial muscles.
+There are certain risks to be aware of before considering treatments.
+Some patients may be allergic to the ingredients in fillers or may suffer serious side effects if they have any pre-existing muscle or nerve conditions.
 Some side effects of the injection are normal, such as discomfort on the area of the injection, while others such as shortness of breath and blurred vision need to be reported immediately.
 It is important that patients notify doctors of any medical conditions or medications they have taken or are taking so that medical emergencies are avoided.

 Juvederm is a series of drugs or fillers used to fill in areas of the face that lack fatty tissue or have deep wrinkles and sagging skin.
 It is most common for cosmetic surgeons to use hyaluronic acid-based fillers, which is a natural substance derived from human skin.
 This substance helps to create volume in the skin because it bonds to water molecules.
 Filling in areas of the face that appear uneven can help to create a smoother, more youthful look.
 Juvederm is injected into the skin as a filler to temporarily correct facial wrinkles and folds.
 Although pain during Juvederm treatments is usually uncommon, sensitive areas of the face can be numbed with an anaesthetic.
 The entire process of injecting fillers can last from 10 minutes to an hour depending on how many areas of the face are being treated.
 It is common for some swelling, numbness or itchiness to occur, but these will dissipate in less than a week after a treatment.